Working-Title-MSFS-Mods/fspackages/docs/workingtitle-cj4/README.md

 You can use the "SEND" soft key on the FMS pages to transmit your automatically calculated VSpeeds to the PFD and they'll appear there in magenta.
 If you modify them directly on the PFD, they will be set to cyan to indicate they are not FMC values.

-### KNOWN ISSUES
-- Landing Weight Calculation has not been smoothed and will show erronious values when in takeoff and on the ground, and will show "-----" when on the ground or in situations where the distance to the destination is unavailable.